Nemesis Sub-Terra: Extended closure and reopening

 In November 2015, as part of the downsizing of the theme park's operation in response to the Smiler incident earlier that year, Alton Towers announced that six of its attractions would not reopen the following season, including Nemesis Sub-Terra.
 The ride was eventually removed from the park's website before the start of the 2019 season, which indicated the ride’s indefinite closure.

 During its closure in 2018 and 2019, the Sub Terra building hosted the scare attraction Project 42 for Scarefest, the park's annual Halloween event.
 The attraction made use of most of the interior of the original attraction and was themed around a viral outbreak, where test subjects had developed animalistic qualities.

 Following months of speculation, the ride reopened on 27 May 2023.

 Ride description

-As the entrance is approached, one of the Phalanx operatives shouts orders at riders to move into the batching area in a group of 40 in front of an entrance of two faux-lifts.
-Riders are then instructed to watch a pre-show video, which outlines the story of how one of the Nemesis creature's eggs has been made safe for viewing by the public.
-The Phalanx operative then makes a special warning to riders that there are live actors present throughout the experience and anyone uncomfortable with this should leave the batching area.
-Riders then move into the lifts, where it is further explained that it is travelling down an underground shaft, whilst lighting, sound effects, and a vibrating floor create the illusion of subterranean travel.
+Phalanx operatives split 40 riders into 4 groups to watch a pre-show video, which outlines the story of how one of the Nemesis creature's eggs has been made safe for viewing by the public.
+Riders then move into two fake lifts, with effects mimicking descending underground.

-The lift door opens to reveal a cavern, or catacomb, just ahead of the main ride chamber – which remains sealed at this point.
-The cavern is themed with rock effects to give the impression of a recently excavated underground site.

-The main ride chamber then opens, and the aforementioned egg can be seen in the centre of the room, with four sci-fi-style zappers focusing upon it.

-Four rows of ten seats face the egg centre-piece and riders are ushered into the seats and told to pull down their lap bar with considerable urgency by the actors.
+The lift door opens to reveal a rock cavern, opening into the main ride chamber.
+Four rows of ten seats face the nemesis egg and riders are ushered into the seats by actors.